marcoslaranz/dotnet_tips/README.md

 # dotnet_tips
-Document procedure to implement dotnet features
+Document the procedures to implement dotnet features